-Value Dry's basement waterproofing professionals, including everyone from our inspectors and installers to our customer service representatives, are fully committed to providing affordable and effective wet basement and mold solutions while maintaining the highest standards of service.
-When you hire Value Dry Basement Waterproofing, you’re hiring two decades of basement waterproofing experience and a promise to do the job right.
+Value Dry has always been a family owned and operated company with more than 40 years of construction and engineering experience working to solve our customer's problems.
+Value Dry's basement waterproofing professionals, including everyone from our inspectors and installers to our customer service representatives, are fully committed to providing affordable and effective basement waterproofing, foundation and mold solutions while maintaining the highest standards of service.
+When you hire Value Dry Basement Waterproofing, you’re hiring a company dedicated to providing an excellent customer experience from start to finish and a promise to do the job right.
 You’re hiring a basement waterproofing contractor who offers a lifetime guarantee.
-You’re going to love your dry basement!
+You're going to love your dry basement!

 As home improvement contractors we continuously study the interaction between regional weather patterns, home foundations and the flow of surface and sub-surface water to better respond to the problems faced by our customers.
 You might expect the geology of states like Massachusetts and Connecticut to be different from that of Pennsylvania and New Jersey.
 What you may not expect is the variations in geology that exist between Bucks County, Chester County, Montgomery County and Delaware County in Pennsylvania.
 FEMA maintains flood insurance rate maps which show low lying areas prone to flooding like those in Montgomery County along the Schuylkill River and those in Bucks County along the Delaware River however there are countless other low lying areas along streams and tributaries or in areas that normally do not have visible surface water.
 Changing the grade along your foundation or extending gutters can help manage surface water however that is only part of the story.
 Waterproofing contractors need to consider more than just surface water when evaluating problems.